In This Article

 Success is being able to accomplish an aim or purpose.
 In society today, we usually identify success in terms of producing something tangible or measurable.
 Failure, on the other hand, is anything besides success.

 One option is to be more careful about what you are defining as a successful outcome.
-For example, let’s say you’ve never run a marathon, and doing so is your new goal.
-If this is your definition of success is finishing the race, but you’ve never run more than a mile, “success” is a long way off.
+For example, let’s say you’ve never run a marathon and doing so is your new goal.
+If your definition of success is finishing the race, but you’ve never run more than a mile, “success” is a long way off.

-If you reframe your goal to be “I’ll go running 4 times a week, and add one song to my playlist each day to lengthen the time of my run,” You’ve now set yourself up to have success 4 times a week instead of once in a few months, while still pursuing a long-term goal of a marathon.
+If you reframe your goal to be “I’ll go running four times a week, and add one song to my playlist each day to lengthen the time of my run,” You’ve now set yourself up to have success four times a week instead of once in a few months, while still pursuing a long-term goal of a marathon.

 Think about how these different definitions depend on your situation and affect your mindset:

 If success is achieving something, failure is, by definition, everything else.
-That covers a lot of territories.
+That covers a lot of territory.

-What if a failure, rather than the negative connotation of “not having success,” could be viewed instead as an acronym of a “First Attempt In Learning”?
+What if a failure, instead of meaning “didn’t succeed,” could be read as a “First Attempt In Learning”?

 Try This: Think of something in your past you considered a failure.
 How could you reframe it as a stepping stone to success?
 For example, maybe you didn’t get a job you were hoping for, but that rejection motivated you to rewrite your resume to reflect better your skills, which got you a different job in the future.